Cup of Flour

 10

 Step 5 - Icing: Add the softened cream cheese, milk, vanilla extract, and powdered/icing sugar to a bowl and mix until smooth.
-Once the cookies are completely cooled, use a spoon to drizzle the icing over each cookie.
+Once the baked cookies are completely cooled, use a spoon to drizzle the icing over each cookie.

 Cream cheese, milk, vanilla, and icing sugar combined in a bowl.